open-mmlab/mmdetection/docs/tutorials/new_dataset.md

         val=dict(
             type='ConcatDataset',
             datasets=[dataset_A_val, dataset_B_val],
-            separate_eval=False,
-        )
-    )
+            separate_eval=False))
     ```
-    This manner allows users to evaluate the all the datasets as a single one by setting `separate_eval=False`.
+    This manner allows users to evaluate all the datasets as a single one by setting `separate_eval=False`.

+**Note:**
-    This option assumes the dataset uses `self.data_infos` during evaluation.
-Therefore, COCO datasets does not support this behavior since COCO datasets do not fully rely on `self.data_infos` during evaluation.
-Combining different type of datasets and evaluating them as a whole is not tested.
+This option `separate_eval=False` assumes the dataset uses `self.data_infos` during evaluation.
+Therefore, COCO datasets does notsupport this behavior since COCO datasets do not fully rely on `self.data_infos` during evaluation.
+Combining different type ofdatasets and evaluating them as a whole is not tested thus is not suggested.

 A more complex example that repeats `Dataset_A` and `Dataset_B` by N and M times, respectively, and then concatenates the repeated datasets is as the following.